linkeddatacenter/kees/README.md

 not just the grammar and the syntax but the real meaning of things.

 KEES proposes some specifications to add metadata to a *domain knowledge* in order to make it tradeable and shareable.

+To trade a *domain knowledge* means to be able to license specifich know how about to:

+- collect the right data,
+- evaluate the data quality,
+- do reasonings about collected data
+- answer specific questions

-Artificial Intelligences and humans can use KEES to populate, merge, exchange and enrich such knowledge.
+Artificial Intelligences and humans can use KEES to populate, merge, exchange and enrich knowledge.
 KEES is a Semantic Web Application.

-To trade a *domain knowledge* means to be able to license information about how to:

-- collect the right data,
-- trust in the data quality,
-- reasonings about collected data
-- answer somain specific questions

 See [KEES project presentation](https://docs.google.com/presentation/d/1mv9XO0Q9QFxSphWzT_68Q4aXd9sgqWoY7njomH8eaPQ/pub?start=false&loop=false&delayms=5000)